Freelance Websites

 - 5% for >1,000 USD.

 Upwork was created out of a merger between two former freelance site giants, namely oDesk and Elance.
 Upwork is now one of the best freelance sites.
-This move enabled it to consolidate its strengths and now boasts one of the largest pool of clients and freelancers.
-With over 1.5 million clients, Upwork is the site to find a lot of freelance work.
-On the other hand, be ready to face stiff completion, and you’ll need to outbid and outshine other freelancers to be contracted for a particular job.
+This move enabled it to consolidate its strengths and boast one of the largest pools of clients and freelancers.

 - long-term or short-term projects.

-- hourly or pay-per-project work
+- hourly or pay-per-project work.

-- entry-level or expert level jobs
+- entry-level or expert-level jobs.

 To launch your freelance career in Upwork is simple.
 All you have to do is fill out your profile, set your hourly rate, and be vetted.
-Once accepted, you can choose to wait for clients to read your profile and contact you or browse through their job list, select the projects you like and then bid for them.
-Whether you are a writer of great proposals or a great proposal writer, chances are that you’ll get hired for the job.
+Once accepted, you can choose to wait for clients to read your profile and contact you or browse through their job list, select the projects you like ,and then bid for them.

 The kind of jobs that Upwork has in its extensive work pool include: